Sveino/Inst4CIM-KG/rdfs-improved/README.md

   `cim:<QuantityKind>.multiplier/cims:isFixed="none"`
 - QUDT better follows the semantic web principle that when some data is missing or doesn't apply, you don't need to state it: it doesn't have something like `prefix:One`.
-- But we'll follow CIM and use the `cim:UnitMultiplier.none` as given
+- But we'll follow CIM and use `cim:UnitMultiplier.none` as given

 ### Property Datatype Maps
 The previous section defines how we want to correct units, but where can we find the datatypes to use?